 - 1. Comply with all hospital, laboratory, and school policies. - 2.
 Demonstrate phone etiquette using BMC customer service standards. - 3.
 Maintain a neat, clean, and orderly work area in the Urine department. - 4.
 Value the advice and opinion of others. - 5.
-Accept responsibility for his/her own actions. - 6.
+Accept responsibility for their own actions notifying the instructor or supervisor of errors. - 6.
 Be dependable and punctual for the clinical experience. - 7.
-Organize his/her time to complete assignments and daily training. - 8.
-Accept constructive criticism and use it as a tool for improved performance. - 9.
-Establish a good rapport with co-workers and uphold the concept of teamwork.
+Organize their time to complete assignments and daily training. - 8.
+Accept constructive feedback and use it as a tool for improved performance. - 9.
+Establish a good rapport with departmental staff and uphold the concept of teamwork. - 10.
+Cooperate when situations arise and there is a necessary change in lecture schedule. - 11.
+Comply with hospital and laboratory dress code and personal appearance policies. - 12.
+Contribute to a positive, inclusive clinical training environment.